 Besides, we changed several things on our website:

 - We centralized Git pushes to codeberg.org.
 Due to this, we can provide OpenPGP-signed and verified Git repositories for transparency.
 (Beforehand, our commits were already signed, but the key wasn’t connected to the account.)

 - We added information on how to support the InfoSec Handbook.

-- Hugo, the tool we use to generate our static blog, introduced a new Markdown parser.
+- Hugo, the tool we use to generate our static website, introduced a new Markdown parser.
 Due to this, we had to change the layout of several pages.
 Furthermore, we re-enabled the automatic rendering of the table of contents on most pages.
-If you spot any strangely-looking content on our blog, just let us know.
+If you spot any strangely-looking content on our website, just let us know.
 We will happily fix it!

 November is already over.
 Our original plan was to update some articles of our Web server security series this month, but there was no time for this left.
 So we again plan to release some content updates in December.

 We will also check our Home network security series and plan future articles for this series.